mossblaser/slidie/docs/source/rendering.rst

 * Font embedding.

 .. image:: _static/examples/getting_started_pdf_screenshot.png
-    :alt: A slidie PDF in a PDF viewer showing a rich table of contents and custom page numbering.
+    :alt: A Slidie PDF in a PDF viewer showing a rich table of contents and custom page numbering.